-The Gary Works steel mill manufactures steel products via a Blast Furnace (BF) and Basic Oxygen Process (BOP).
-Raw materials are combined in a blast furnace to produce liquid iron, which is then refined in a basic oxygen process and Ladle Metallurgical Furnace (LMF) or RH Degasser to create steel.
-The steel is then sent to a caster to cast the steel into 9" thick slabs which are further processed at the hot strip mill to be rolled into hot-rolled coils.
+The Granite City Works steel mill manufactures steel products via a Blast Furnace (BF) and Basic Oxygen Process (BOP).
+Raw materials are combined in a blast furnace to produce liquid iron, which is then refined in a basic oxygen process and Ladle Metallurgical Furnace (LMF) to create steel.
+The steel is then sent to a caster to cast the steel into 8.75" thick slabs which are further processed at the hot strip mill to be rolled into hot-rolled coils.
 In addition to being sold as hot-rolled product, the hot-rolled steel can be further processed into cold-rolled or tin mill products.
 These additional final products are then transported off-site for distribution.

-This environmental product declaration (EPD) represents cold-rolled or tin mill product steel coil produced via blast furnace (BF) from U. S. Steel's Gary Works, finished anywhere in the U. S. Steel network.
+This environmental product declaration (EPD) represents cold-rolled or tin mill products steel coil produced via blast furnace (BF) from U. S. Steel's Granite City Works, finished elsewhere in the U. S. Steel network as Granite City Works does not produce final cold rolled or tin mill products..